MicrosoftDocs/power-automate-docs/articles/guidance/coding-guidelines/keep-flow-configuration-generic.md

 ## Environment Variables

-When a Power Automate flow is exported via a solution or as a zip package, its very easy to open the flow definition and any hard coded values like passwords or secrets can be exposed.
-To avoid this, use [Environment variables](/power-apps/maker/data-platform/environmentvariables-power-automate).
+When exporting a Power Automate flow via a solution or as a zip package, it's easy to expose hard-coded values like passwords or secrets by opening the flow definition.
+To prevent this, use [environment variables](/power-apps/maker/data-platform/environmentvariables-power-automate).
+Environment variables allow you to manage these sensitive values securely and change them without modifying the flow itself.

 ## Service Principals

-[A service principal](/entra/identity-platform/app-objects-and-service-principals) is a non-human security identity that represents an application or service that can own and manage resources within Azure and the Power Platform.
-To use a service principal in the Power Platform, a service principal application user needs to be created that represents the service principal [through the portal](/power-platform/admin/create-users) or [through API](/power-platform/admin/manage-application-users).
-An application user can have connections shared with them and own resources such as flows.
+[A service principal](/entra/identity-platform/app-objects-and-service-principals) is a non-human security identity that represents an application or service capable of owning and managing resources within Azure and Microsoft Power Platform.
+To use a service principal in Power Platform, you need to create a service principal application user.
+This can be done through the portal or through the API.
+An application user can have connections shared with them and can own resources such as flows.

-Use service principals for flow ownership as well as creating connections wherever possible.
-To understand more about service principals refer [here](/power-automate/service-principal-support).
+Whenever possible, use service principals for flow ownership and for creating connections.
+This approach enhances security and simplifies management.
+Learn more: [Service Principal support](/power-automate/service-principal-support).